ceilfors/ceilfors.github.io/_drafts/retrospective.md

 Be reasonable of course, it only works when you think that you have given more than what the company gives you.

-Looking back, I have also switched my role to become a build engineer because I asked for it.
-Initially I only asked for a part time role as I figured that there are a lot of problems that can be solved with my software engineering expertise.
+Looking back, I have switched my role to become a build engineer because I asked for it.
+Initially I only asked for a part time role as I figured that there are a lot of room of improvements which can be solved with my software engineering expertise.
-I was then involved in the existing team for half day per two weeks for a few months.
+I was then involved in the build engineering team.
-After I have provided enough data and evidence that I'm suitable for the role, I asked for a full time role change.
+After I have provided enough data and evidence that I'm suitable for the role during that part time hours, I finally asked for a full time role change.
-After the role change, I also asked for my job scope to be changed by including more *engineering* and reducing *administration* tasks.
-I gathered data from the internet on various companies' build engineers job description then ask for the change.
+Even after the role change, I asked for my job scope to be changed by including more *engineering* and reducing *administration* tasks.
+I gathered data from the internet on various companies' build engineer job descriptions then ask for the change.

-# The power that's left unused
+# The unused power

 Many of us have little knowledge of what the management team is responsible for.
 We know that they are there to *manage*, but we do not know what